rvenables/open-product-recovery/standards/transfer_api.md

 ### 6.2.1.
 Authenticating & Authorizing Requests

-Requests must be authenticated to determine that this is a legitimate request.
+Requests must be authenticated to determine legitimacy.
 Then the requested must be authorized by:

 1. Optionally checking that the token contains the correct scope claim for the current operation.
 2. Checking that the issuing organization has permission for the requested operation.